department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/research/alerts-discovery-research-summary.md

    - [ ] This provides a platform for other teams to interface with - we want to connect!
 We need to figure out how.
       - [ ] Talk to Bev Nelson and Maria
    - [ ] Connect with other teams to discuss current work and see how that fits into alerts (GI Bill & Health care apartment)
-   - [ ] Outline each initiative and determine technological restraints
+   - [ ] Outline each initiative and determine technological constraints

 ### Understand each alert in MVP
 GH Issue: [#30610](https://github.com/department-of-veterans-affairs/va.gov-team/issues/30610)